Physical approach to price momentum and its application to momentum strategy: Factor analysis

-The intercepts and factor exposures of the Fama-French three-factor analysis on the S\&P 500 results are given in Table \ref{tbl_ff_regression_phys_momentum_weekly_6_6_contrarian_us_spx}.
+The intercepts and factor exposures of the Fama--French three-factor analysis on the S\&P 500 results are given in Table \ref{tbl_ff_regression_phys_momentum_weekly_6_6_contrarian_us_spx}.
 All the intercepts by the physical momentum definitions are greater than the three-factor alpha of the traditional contrarian strategy.
 In particular, the $p^{(3)}$ portfolios achieve the largest and positive three-factor alphas.

 The market and value factors are statistically significant.
-Meanwhile, the size factor doesn't show any significance in any portfolios.
+Meanwhile, the size factor does not show any significance in any portfolios.
 The factor loadings on the size factor are positive only in the $p^{(3)}$ portfolios.
-For any contrarian portfolios in the S\&P 500 universe, the performance of the contrarian portfolios are not explicable with the Fama-French three-factor model.
+For any contrarian portfolios in the S\&P 500 universe, the performance of the contrarian portfolios are not explicable with the Fama--French three-factor model.

 For each ranking basket, the intercepts of the regression are all negative.
-The stronger reversal in the ranking baskets is also found in the Fama-French three-factor analysis.
+The stronger reversal in the ranking baskets is also found in the Fama--French three-factor analysis.
 The largest loser alphas are achieved by the winner groups in the $p^{(3)}$ portfolios.
 The alphas of the loser groups are exceptionally smaller than other loser baskets.
 The worst alphas are obtained by the $p^{(1)}$ portfolios.
 The three-factor alphas of the $p^{(3)}$ losers are also worse than the cumulative return case.

 The factor exposures of the contrarian portfolios are similar to other strategies except for $p^{(3)}$.
 Although all the factor loadings for the winner and loser baskets in $p^{(0)},p^{(1)},$ and $p^{(2)}$ are positive and statistically significant, the $p^{(3)}$ strategies exhibit the weaker dependence on the size factor.
-The Fama-French three-factor model can explain the large parts of the portfolio performance with high $R^2$ values.
+The Fama--French three-factor model can explain the large parts of the portfolio performance with high $R^2$ values.